sutthitaphr/MyRecipeBook/README.md

 # Hashin Password

-please uncomment line 6 to line 13 to see the hashing of password
+Please uncomment line 6 to line 13 to see the hashing of password.

 /models/user.rb
   #Using hash method for securing purpose